Emergency room off Las Vegas Strip makes waves with new business model

 That urine test and visit with the doctor cost Allen, who was visiting Las Vegas, more than $1,800.

 “If you care about your care, and have a choice, we urge you to go somewhere else!”
-Allen wrote in a review on Facebook for Elite Medical Center, Las Vegas’ newest emergency hospital situated just west of the Strip.
+Allen wrote in a review on Facebook for Elite Medical Center, Las Vegas’ newest emergency hospital, located just west of the Strip.

 That’s because the facility doesn’t contract with any insurer.
 So if you break a bone or your child has an earache and you go there, you’ll be paying for out-of-network care.